 Eye Health and Zinc

 Zinc is a crucial mineral that plays an essential role in maintaining good eye health.
 The macula is a small but vital area in the center of your retina.
 It's responsible for sharp, detailed vision.
 Zinc helps keep your macula healthy and functioning properly, which is crucial for tasks like reading and recognizing faces.

 Research suggests zinc might help keep early age-related macular degeneration from worsening into advanced AMD.
 If you have AMD or are developing it, you might want to talk to their doctor about taking zinc.

 The healing process of stomach ulcers may be enhanced through treatment with zinc, although more studies are needed to more clearly determine its effects.
 Most studies report few or no side effects associated with its use.

-As suggested by National Institutes of Health; Office of Dietary Supplements:
+This is the RDA for zinc as suggested by National Institutes of Health/Office of Dietary Supplements:

 *indicates Adequate Intake (AI), equivalent to the mean intake of zinc in healthy, breastfed infants.